London Underground: Johnston typeface

-The first posters used various type fonts, as was contemporary practice, and station signs used sans serif block capitals.
+The first posters used various typefaces, as was contemporary practice, and station signs used sans serif block capitals.
 The Johnston typeface was developed in upper and lower case in 1916, and a complete set of blocks, marked Johnston Sans, was made by the printers the following year.
 A bold version of the capitals was developed by Johnston in 1929.
-The Met changed to a serif letterform for its signs in the 1920s, used on the stations rebuilt by Clark.
+The Metropolitan Railway changed to a serif letterform for its signs in the 1920s, used on the stations rebuilt by Clark.
 Johnston was adopted systemwide after the formation of the LPTB in 1933 and the LT wordmark was applied to locomotives and carriages.
 Johnston was redesigned, becoming New Johnston, for photo-typesetting in the early 1980s when Elichi Kono designed a range that included Light, Medium and Bold, each with its italic version.
 The typesetters P22 developed today's electronic version, sometimes called TfL Johnston, in 1997.